telerik/fiddler-everywhere-docs/get-started/api/composer-collections.md

 ---
-title: Organizing API Requests
+title: Grouping API Requests in Collections
-description: "Create and share API request collections when using the Telerik Fiddler Everywhere web-debugging http-proxy client."
+description: "Create and share API request collections when using the Telerik Fiddler Everywhere web-debugging HTTP-proxy client."
 slug: composer-collections-get-started
 publish: true
-position: 90
+position: 20
+previous_url: /get-started/composer-collections
 ---

-# Organizing API Requests into Collections
+# Grouping API Requests in Collections

 The Fiddler Everywhere client provides options for saving and organizing multiple requests, composed by the API Composer, through its [**Requests**]({%slug saved-requests-tab%}) list.